What's included and what's not included.

 For all Walks

-The walk starts with a welcome and orientation get-together.
-All land arrangements from the time we meet are included such as taxis to bus stations and to and from hotels, plus a private coach to Sarria on the Camino Frances.
+All land arrangements from the time we meet are included such as taxis to bus stations and to and from hotels, a hired ALSA bus and driver from Burgos to Leon and Leon to Astorga plus a private coach from Ponferrada to Sarria on the Camino Frances.
 An amaWalkers group leader will accompany you for the duration of your trip.

 Food: The majority of pilgrims prefer to start walking early and only a few places in Spain offer bed-and-breakfast.
 Very few include dinner but in places that have diningrooms you can book a table for a meal.
 In remote places we will arrange for you to have evening meals, at your own cost.
 You can have lunch at a cafe-bar or buy food at a supermecado to have for lunch.
 In Switzerland and Italy most places are B&B and most have a dingingroom or restaurant for dinners.

-The walk starts with a welcome and orientation get-together.
-All land arrangements from the time we meet are included such as taxis to bus stations and to and from hotels, plus a private coach to Sarria on the Camino Frances.
+All land arrangements from the time we meet are included such as taxis to bus stations and to and from hotels, a hired ALSA bus and driver from Burgos to Leon and Leon to Astorga plus a private coach from Ponferrada to Sarria on the Camino Frances.
 An amaWalkers group leader will accompany you for the duration of your trip.

 Food: The majority of pilgrims prefer to start walking early and only a few places in Spain offer bed-and-breakfast.
 Very few include dinner but in places that have diningrooms you can book a table for a meal.
 In remote places we will arrange for you to have evening meals, at your own cost.
 You can have lunch at a cafe-bar or buy food at a supermecado to have for lunch.
 In Switzerland and Italy most places are B&B and most have a dingingroom or restaurant for dinners.